douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * trankvileco - tranquility
 * trankvilo - tranquility
 * trans - across; through
-* transdoni - to transfer; to convey, to devolve
+* transdoni - to transfer; to convey; to devolve
 * transforma - transformative
-* transformi - to transform
+* transformi - to transform; to morph
 * transformiĝi - to transform
 * transformiĝo - transformation
 * transformo - transformation